Skip to Content

 From Sony Entertainment’s Venom: Let There Be Carnage (2021)

-Carnage was created by David Michelinie and Mark Bagley and was first introduced in the Amazing Spider-Man issue 361.
+David Michelinie and Mark Bagley created carnage and was first introduced in the Amazing Spider-Man issue 361.
 Unlike Venom and Eddie, Cletus Kasady and Carnage are more internally linked with each other as host and symbiote because Carnage dwells in Kasady’s bloodstream.

 Because of Kasady’s more violent and mentally unstable nature, Carnage is known to be more brutal and bloodthirsty than Venom.
-In fact, it was because of Carnage that Spider-man and Venom eventually teamed up to beat him.
+Because of Carnage, Spider-man and Venom eventually teamed up to beat him.

-Carnage has many special abilities, one of which is the ability to regenerate power through bleeding.
+Carnage has many special abilities, including regenerating power through bleeding.

 The Difference between Carnage and Venom

-Venom is one of, if not the most, iconic Spider-Man villains of all.
+Venom is one of, if not the most, iconic Spider-Man villains.
 But villain or not, he has his own fair share of enemies, one of which is Carnage, his own offspring.

-However, due to them being the same species, many people aren’t that aware of their differences, other than their difference in hosts.
+However, because they are the same species, many people aren’t aware of their differences other than their differences in hosts.

 Have a quick look at this table to find out the difference between the two: